← All Neural Networks & Deep Learning modules

 This activity needs JavaScript.

-Why this matters next Depth is powerful — maybe too powerful.
-A network deep enough to wrap a spiral is also deep enough to memorize the training points and fail on new ones.
-Module 7 is about that danger — overfitting — and the tools that keep a network honest: weight decay, dropout, and early stopping.
+Why this matters next Depth provides substantial expressive capacity — potentially more than is desirable.
+A network with sufficient depth to separate the spirals also has sufficient capacity to memorize individual training points and fail to generalize to new data.
+Module 7 addresses this failure mode — overfitting — and the principal regularization techniques that constrain it: weight decay, dropout, and early stopping.

 Next: Training Real Networks →